Cadasta/django-tutelary/docs/source/usage/permissions-for-views.rst

 Using django-tutelary for controlling access to Django views is straightforward.
-There is a single ``PermissionRequiredMixin`` mixin class defined in ``tutelary.mixins``, and in most cases this can simply by mixed into your view classes without any drama.
+There is a single ``PermissionRequiredMixin`` mixin class defined in ``tutelary.mixins``, and in most cases this can simply be mixed into your view classes without any drama.
 The ``PermissionRequiredMixin`` mixin is written to work both with "normal" Django and with `DRF
 <http://www.django-rest-framework.org/>`_.